 John Work was always a Hudson’s Bay man, having joined that company in 1814.
 After his arrival at Spokane House he built Fort Colvile, and accompanied another man to the mouth of the Fraser River to find a location for the new Fort Langley.
 But he, too, spent many years in the Snake River district that was opened by Ogden.
 In 1834 he was sent to the Northwest Coast [Fort Simpson] where he spent many of the years that followed.
 He met Alexander Caulfield Anderson at Fort Nisqually in 1851 or thereabouts, and it was John Work’s later letter that tempted Anderson north to Fort Victoria in 1858.

 So let us continue, with the reminder that John Work is traveling in the canoe brigades that existed before the York Factory Express was created in 1826 — hence his journey is much quicker than that of the heavily laden York Factory Express [Columbia Express].
 However, at this point, he is journeying up the same river that the express men would follow three years later.
-I am including this bit of journal in this thread because John Work’s writing is so interesting, and his journal add details that I would otherwise not have known about from the others.
+I am including this bit of journal in this thread because John Work’s writing is so interesting, and his journal adds details that I would otherwise not have known about from the other journals I have.

 Saturday 19.
 Very warm weather though blowing fresh from the Southard.
 Embarked early this morning and got on very well.
 Passed some Indians from whom we got a little fresh venison.
 Muscatoes [mosquitos] very plentiful and very troublesome both last night and today.
 Stopped for the night a good way up Hill River.

-He is traveling up the Hayes River, like the York Factory express men in later years.
-For more information on Hayes River and the various names it carries, see this post: http://nancymargueriteanderson.com/hayes-river/
+John Work is traveling up the Hayes River, like the York Factory express men in later years.
+For more information on Hayes River and the various names it carries, see this post: https://nancymargueriteanderson.com/hayes-river/

 Monday 21.
 Cloudy, cold in the morning, but warm & sultry.
 Showers in the evening.
 Embarked early this morning and came to below the Swampy Portage, which is a long days work.
 Met Messrs [John] Spencer and McVicar at noon at the Rock Portage.
 It was an immense pour of rain in the night with thunder and lightening.